timvisee/dworek/res/docs/guide/guide.md

+## Start checkup
+Before you start playing, check the following things:
+- Make sure you have an active network connection.
+- Preferably use a recommended browser, see [[browsers]](#browser).
+- Make sure your browser is up-to-date.
+- Enable all location services (GPS).

 ## Basic concept
 _Note: This game can be played in different formats with different language configurations.
 For example, it may be played with ingredients, sweet factories and candy.